 Livestock production runs deep in the history of Midwest agriculture.
 As a result, livestock markets and stockyards have also played a key role in the industry.
 Today, CENTRAL LIVESTOCK, a 95-year-old livestock marketing company, owns and operates prominent markets throughout the Midwest to serve cattle, horse, swine, sheep and goat producers.

 Formed as a commission firm at the South St. Paul, Minnesota, stockyards in 1921, CENTRAL LIVESTOCK now offers innovative marketing programs from multiple market locations.
-CENTRAL LIVESTOCK owns markets in Albany, Zumbrota, and Rock Creek, Minnesota, and West Fargo, North Dakota.
+CENTRAL LIVESTOCK owns markets in Albany, and Zumbrota, Minnesota.
 The South St. Paul market closed in April 2008.
 The Sioux Falls Stockyards closed cattle and sheep sales in 2009, and CENTRAL LIVESTOCK is no longer affiliated with the Sioux Falls Stockyards.
 Today the corporate headquarters remains in South St. Paul.

 For over a half century, CENTRAL LIVESTOCK's daily radio programs and market reports have kept livestock producers informed.
 Today, radio, websites, advertising, salespeople and fieldmen assist livestock producers in coordinating successful and orderly livestock marketing.